 On October 18, Interior Secretary Benjamin Abalos Jr. said that a suspect named Joel Estorial had surrendered to police, confessed to Mabasa’s murder, and handed over a gun that he claimed was the murder weapon, news reports said.
 Abalos said the gun matched bullets collected as evidence at the crime scene, the reports said.

-The Philippine Department of Justice has formally charged all three men in connection with the crime, a report said.
-Estorial did not cite a motive or identify the mastermind behind the murder plot, claiming that he would have been killed if he did not carry out the attack.
+The Philippine Department of Justice formally charged all three men in connection with the crime, a report said.
+At the time, Estorial did not cite a motive or identify the mastermind behind the murder plot, claiming that he would have been killed if he did not carry out the attack.

-CPJ emailed the Department of Justice’s Senior Assistant Provincial Prosecutor / OIC Assistant Secretary Gabriel Lorenzo L. Ignacio to request contact information for the lawyers of Estorial, the Dimaculangans, and Orlando but did not immediately receive a reply.
+CPJ emailed the Department of Justice’s Senior Assistant Provincial Prosecutor and Officer in Charge Assistant Secretary Gabriel Lorenzo L. Ignacio to request contact information for the lawyers of Estorial, the Dimaculangans, and Orlando but did not receive any reply.

-CPJ emailed Marcos Jr.’s office for comment but did not receive an immediate reply.
+CPJ emailed the Bureau of Corrections and Marcos Jr.’s office for comment, but did not receive any replies.